 Can I arrange a visit to campus before the first day of camp?

-GSDC is hosting two open houses (Sunday, February 5 and Saturday, March 11) where families can come meet our camp staff, ask questions, and tour the facilities.
+GSDC hosts open houses where families can come meet our camp staff, ask questions, and tour the facilities.
 Open House information can be found on the GSDC home page.

 We also host a Meet and Greet just prior to the start of camp in June.
 Campers can meet their counselors, pick up their camp t-shirt, and get excited for camp!